Frequently Asked Questions (FAQs) & questions you should ask

 Therefore, in addition to the project webspace provided by the Programme, a project may also budget for a separate website in the application if it is seen as the backbone of a project’s communication and success.

 Lead partners and project partners must follow a set of communication and visibility requirements.
 The projects are to make sure the following requirements are met:

-- LOGO – The logo (with the EU flag) must be prominently featured on all communication materials (printed and digital products, publications, websites, on-site activities and events) used for the public or for participants.
-The harmonised logo is provided for each funded project by the Programme.
+- LOGO – The Interreg logo (with the EU flag) must be prominently featured on all communication materials (printed and digital products, publications, websites, on-site activities and events) used for the public or for participants.
+The Interreg logo is provided for each funded project by the Programme.
 It consists of the following elements: Interreg Central Baltic Programme and the flag of the EU with the textual reference ‘Co-funded by the European Union’, to which the project acronym is added below.